dhigginbotham/youtube-iframe-analytics/README.md

-## YouTube IFRAME_API Analytics
+## YouTube iframe events
-I had a need to get at the events fired from [YouTubes JS IFRAME_API](https://developers.google.com/youtube/iframe_api_reference) so that I could send them off to analytics -- but I wanted that output of data to be fairly agnostic to whichever analytics provider I might be using.
-So instead of making a lot of assumptions about where this data goes to, just attach onto an event and you've got data to send over to Omniture/SiteCatalyst/Custom/etc.
+I had a need to get at the events fired from [YouTubes JS iframe](https://developers.google.com/youtube/iframe_api_reference) so that I could send them off to analytics -- but I wanted that output of data to be fairly agnostic to whichever analytics provider I might be using.
+So instead of making a lot of assumptions about where this data goes to, just attach onto an event and you've got data to send over to SiteCatalyst/Custom/etc.

-Uses browserify, so `npm i`, no dependencies, other than IE9+ish, go nuts.
+Uses browserify, so `npm i`, no jquery, expects you're on a modernish browser (IE9+).

+### API
+- `.on('event','videoId',fn)` - you can pass in `*` as the videoId to attach an event to all videos
+- `.track()` - you can trigger dom collection and initialization for latent loaded dom elements or binding changes, etc

 ### Usage
 DOM: